medly/norm/docs/index.md

+---
+title: About
+has_children: false
+nav_order: 1
+---

 # Norm

 NORM is an acronym for Not an ORM.
 It is purpose-built to leverage the power of SQL with Kotlin.